 Record the details and results of the child’s examination in ICMS.
 If a written report is also provided by the medical practitioner or specialist, place a hard copy on the child’s paper file, and attach the report to the investigation and assessment event in ICMS.

-The results of medical examinations that occur during the investigation and assessment are to be included in the subsequent health assessment.
-This will ensure the health assessment is adequately informed and avoids the duplication of medical examinations or treatment.
+The results of medical examinations that occur during the investigation and assessment are to be included in the comprehensive health assessment.
+This will ensure the comprehensive health assessment is adequately informed and avoids the duplication of medical examinations or treatment.
 (Refer to Procedure 5 Develop a child health passport.)